davemarins/Golang-Docker/README.md

-# Simple REST CRUD Application
+# Golang Docker simple REST CRUD Application

 This app is an example of blog manager with simple functionalities.